whitecube/laravel-search-builder/README.md

 When adding a new feature or fixing a bug, please add corresponding unit tests.
 The current set of tests is limited, but every unit test added will improve the quality of the package.

-Run PHPUnit by calling `composer test`.
+Run the test suite by calling `./vendor/bin/pest`.

 ## Made with ❤️ for open source